 Synopsis: Much has been written about the technology required to enable mainstream autonomous vehicle services.
 The right business model will also be critical to driving the adoption and profitability of autonomous mobility services.
 In fact, data insights and fleet management skills are prerequisites for success in the next stage of city mobility: autonomous car sharing.
 This session will review the solid practical experience to be gained from leveraging Mobility as a Service platforms to manage shared mobility programs with electric and Level 4 fleets today.
 Discussion topics include how to maximize asset utilization with multi-service models, and develop membership growth and retention capability.

 Synopsis: We have all been reading in the news about various robotaxi, shuttle bus and fully autonomous vehicle developments, pilots and hype.
 This presentation covers the vision, the expectations and the current reality of autonomous driving from a critical perspective.
 As pilots and demos are underway in several countries, it is appropriate to ask when they will really be part of our everyday mobility.
-This presentation will offer a perspective on this vision and how it connects with technology development, as well as practical experiences taking into account the wider context and a vision of the future of road transportation.
+This presentation will offer a perspective on this vision and how it connects with technology development, as well as practical experiences that take into account the wider context and a vision of the future of road transportation.

 innovative transportation systems program director

-Synopsis: Compared with existing transportation systems, autonomous shuttles are a 'new product'; numerous trials are being launched all around the world.
+Synopsis: Compared with existing transportation systems, autonomous shuttles are a new product; numerous trials are being launched all around the world.
 Autonomous shuttles have the potential to bring new services that traditional public transport cannot offer: ultra-flexibility (any time, anywhere).
 But what can they promise?
 Under what conditions?
 Do they really fit in the long term?
-Conversely, bus rapid transit already exists to provide an efficient transportation solution in the urban context, benefiting from dedicated lanes and priority systems, and offering capacity.
+Conversely, bus rapid transit (BRT) already exists to provide an efficient transportation solution in the urban context, benefiting from dedicated lanes and priority systems, and offering capacity.
 How can traditional transportation systems benefit from autonomous technology?
 And with what added value, risk and efficiency?

 crash avoidance research engineer

 Synopsis: Although there is little to no doubt that full automation will ultimately be a reality, we must ensure that its deployment occurs in a safe and responsible way.
 From a regulator’s perspective, safety should always remain the paramount priority.
 As ADAS are leading the way and becoming the norm, we should also ensure that marketing does not mislead consumers and that the various systems’ limitations are communicated clearly.
-The results of an in-depth all-season analysis of key ADAS features from 45 commercial systems will be presented, and the main safety benefits and concerns associated with partial automation will be discussed.
+The results of an in-depth, all-season analysis of key ADAS features from 45 commercial systems will be presented, and the main safety benefits and concerns associated with partial automation will be discussed.

 director - future mobility solutions